-Owen Fiss is Sterling Professor Emeritus of Law of Yale University.
+Owen Fiss is Sterling Professor Emeritus of Law and Professorial Lecturer in Law of Yale University.
 He was educated at Dartmouth, Oxford, and Harvard.
 He clerked for Thurgood Marshall (when Marshall was a judge of the United States Court of Appeals for the Second Circuit) and later for Justice William J. Brennan, Jr. He also served in the Civil Rights Division of the Department of Justice from 1966 to 1968.
 Before coming to Yale, Professor Fiss taught at the University of Chicago.
 At Yale he teaches procedure, legal theory, and constitutional law.

 Professor Fiss is the author of many articles and books, including The Civil Rights Injunction, Troubled Beginnings of the Modern State, The Structure of Procedure (with Robert Cover), Liberalism Divided, The Irony of Free Speech, A Community of Equals, A Way Out: America’s Ghettos and the Legacy of Racism, Adjudication and its Alternatives (with Judith Resnik), The Law as it Could Be, The Dictates of Justice: Essays on Law and Human Rights, and A War Like No Other: The Constitution in a Time of Terror.
 In a 2012 study, four of his articles were named as among the top 100 most-cited law review articles of all time.
 His most recent book is Pillars of Justice: Lawyers and the Liberal Tradition.